This article originally appeared on VICE Germany.

 "Do you want to bet on when you'll die?"

 There wasn't a second meeting.
-Gerda died on the 7th of March, 2018.
-She was the first person I had counselled that had died – and yes, the prettiest.
+Gerda died on March 7, 2018.
+She was the first person I had counseled that had died—and yes, the prettiest.